vicperry/vicperry/README.md

 - I am a <strong>web developer</strong>, graduated from the Federal Institute of Rio de Janeiro.

+- Currently studying Computer Engineering at the INFNET Institute.

 - I work with <strong>Spring backend development</strong> in the Brazilian Air Force.

-- I have knowledge in Java, Vue and React.
+- I have knowledge in Android, Vue and data analysis in Python.

 - Get in touch at vic.hugx@gmail.com